TNTCompany/AT/README.md

-# Common OI Algorithm Template by TNTCompany WYL
+# OI Algorithm Template by TNTCompany WYL

 ## This is a list of Algorithm Template for OI.